-- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - · The time value of money; and - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions. - Note 3.a.(v) provides more detail of how the expected credit loss allowance is measured.
+- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - · The time value of money; and - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions

+- d.
+Financial assets and financial liabilities (continued) - (i) Financial assets (continued) - (c) Impairment (continued) - Note 3.a.(v) provides more detail of how the expected credit loss allowance is measured.